aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/pivot-tables/add-page-field-in-pivot-table/_index.md

 workbook.save("output.xlsx");
 ```

-## **Single-Select Filtering (Showing One Page Item)**
+## **Single-Select Filtering (Showing One Filter Item)**

-In the default single-select behavior, the page field renders as a single dropdown and the `PivotField.currentPageItem` integer selects which page item drives the pivot body.
-Assigning a specific index picks that one item; assigning the special sentinel `0x7FFD` (decimal 32765) clears the filter so every page item is summarized at once.
+In the default single-select behavior, the filter field renders as a single dropdown and the `PivotField.currentPageItem` integer selects which filter item drives the pivot body.
+Assigning a specific index picks that one item; assigning the special sentinel `0x7FFD` (decimal 32765) clears the filter so every filter item is summarized at once.
 Single-select is the default; you do not need to enable it explicitly.

 ### Showing All Items

-Setting `currentPageItem` to the magic value `0x7FFD` is equivalent to clearing the page filter: the pivot body summarizes every page item as if no filter were applied.
+Setting `currentPageItem` to the magic value `0x7FFD` is equivalent to clearing the filter: the pivot body summarizes every filter item as if no filter were applied.

 ```javascript
 let workbook = new AsposeCells.Workbook();